jaymhorsh/currency-converter/README.md

 ## Context

-This project was developed to demostrate the use of frontend technologies alongside backend technologies.
+This project was developed to demonstrate the use of frontend technologies alongside backend technologies.
 It is a web application that essentially converts currencies of any kind to a desired currency using current/live rates.

 ## Pre-requisite